Nike-Inc/cerberus-doc-site/docs/administration-guide/creating-an-environment.md

 Note: many of the commands complete quickly while some of the CloudFormation steps may take an hour to complete.

+## Run Cerberus in its own AWS Account

+Due to how Cerberus uses KMS as part of its [authentication](/cerberus/docs/architecture/authentication) we strongly recommended running Cerberus in its own account for security reasons.
+Running Cerberus in its own account prevents services from being able to impersonate each other.
+In the future, we hope to remove this limitation.

 ## Create Cerberus AMIs

 Clone or download the <a target="_blank" onclick="trackOutboundLink('https://github.com/Nike-Inc/cerberus-util-scripts')" href="https://github.com/Nike-Inc/cerberus-util-scripts">Cerberus Utility Script</a> project and follow